maeek/editor/README.md

-# Note
+# Editor
 [Live preview](https://editor.eswomp.it)
-File editor application, based on codemirror library built with Vue
+Source files for file editor application, based on codemirror library built with Vue and integrated with gist.github.com

 ### Preview